gsboss2k-18/Project-bolt/README.md

 Why? pyttsx3 is cross-platform.
 It will use the Windows voice on Windows and the Linux "espeak" voice on your Xubuntu setup automatically.

+"Note: Try any one of the .py files"

 🎯 Key Features
 Zero Hallucination: Responds only with verified data from the knowledge base.